carapace-finance/website/README.md

-This is the Carapace Finance website with a landing page, documentation and blog.
+This is the Carapace website with a landing page, documentation and blog.

 ## Develop Locally